 Your rent keeps increasing.

-Rents are rising and rising.
+Rents in our region are rising and rising.
 The increase in rental prices can be frustrating for numerous reasons.
 You cannot anticipate what your housing costs will be over the long-term, which makes it hard to plan your finances.

 You also probably feel some frustration with landlords—after all, who likes being told that they need to fork over yet more rent money in the coming year?
 There is also the uncertainty of the whole situation that can get to you.
 Your income is probably not shooting up and up each year, so why should you be expected to pay more and more rent?

-When rent is going up, and mortgage rates are low, it can be a good sign that you should start shopping for a home.
+When rent is going up, but you are still managing to meet the rising costs on your current income, it can be a good sign that you should start shopping for a home.
 If you think about it – when you are renting you’re probably helping to pay someone’s mortgage.
 Unfortunately, that person isn’t you!